joes-data/RRRepo/README.md

 # RRRepo
-testing connection to R STudio
+testing connection to R Studio
 This is a line from local R Studio :D
+Another test line...